codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 ## Step 6: (Optional) Configure Hybrid GitOps Runtime as Argo Application

 Configure the Hybrid GitOps Runtime as an Argo Application as the final step in the installation process.
-By doing so, you can view the Runtime components, monitor health and sync statuses, and ensure that GitOps is the single source of truth for the Runtime.
+We recommend completing this step, as by doing so, you can view the Runtime components, monitor health and sync statuses, and ensure that GitOps is the single source of truth for the Runtime.

 >**NOTE**:
 You cannot configure the Runtime as an Argo Application if you have not configured Git credentials for the Runtime, as described in the previous step.